Categories

 Viewing Training vs Testing error using the Log operator

 Have a look at the subprocess of the Loop Parameters operator.
 First the data is split into two equal partitions using the Split Data operator.
-The SVM (LibSVM) operator is applied on one partition.
+The Support Vector Machine (LibSVM) operator is applied on one partition.
 The resultant classification model is applied using two Apply Model operators on both the partitions.
 The statistical performance of the SVM model on both testing and training partitions is measured using the Performance (Classification) operators.
 At the end the Log operator is used to store the required results.

 The log parameter of the Log operator stores four things.
-The iterations of the Loop Parameter operator are counted by apply-count of the SVM operator.
+The iterations of the Loop Parameters operator are counted by apply-count of the SVM operator.
 This is stored in a column named 'Count'.
 The value of the classification error parameter of the Performance (Classification) operator that was applied on the Training partition is stored in a column named 'Training Error'.
 The value of the classification error parameter of the Performance (Classification) operator that was applied on the Testing partition is stored in a column named 'Testing Error'.
-The value of the C parameter of the SVM (LibSVM) operator is stored in a column named 'SVM C'.
+The value of the C parameter of the Support Vector Machine (LibSVM) operator is stored in a column named 'SVM C'.
 Also note that the stored information will be written into a file as specified in the filename parameter.

 Run the process and turn to the Results View.
 You can see all the values in the Table View.
-This table can be used to study how classification errors in training and testing partitions behave with the increase in the value of the C parameter of the SVM(LibSVM) operator.
+This table can be used to study how classification errors in training and testing partitions behave with the increase in the value of the C parameter of the Support Vector Machine (LibSVM) operator.
 To view these results in graphical form, switch to the Plot View.
 Select an appropriate plotter.
 You can use 'Series Multiple' plotter with 'SVM-C' as the 'Index Dimension'.
 Select 'Training Error' and 'Testing Error' in the 'Plot Series'.
 The 'scatter multiple' plotter can also be used.
 Now you can analyze how the training and testing error behaved with the increase in the parameter C.

 Please note that since RapidMiner version 8.0, the Loop Parameters Operator has been updated to a) be parallel and b) log the parameter set and performance automatically.
 Please see the help of that operator for more information.